petr-kalinin/progtexts2/python_basics_en/5_float.rst

 So, in this example, we are able to just calculate the appropriate ``eps``.

-(And in general, of course, there are many options — any number that is significantly less than :math:`1e-3` and significantly more than :math:`1e-12` would be suitable.
+(And in general, of course, there are many options — any number that is significantly less than 1e-3 and significantly more than 1e-12 would be suitable.
-This is the "good" situation, where the options "equal" and "not equal" are strongly separated.
+This is the "good" situation, where the options "equal" and "not equal" differ strongly.
 And if they weren't so, then the whole ``eps`` trick wouldn't work.
 This is what I mentioned a little above.).

 But there are problems where it is not so easy to calculate the appropriate ``eps``.
-In fact, such are the most of the problems — as soon as your calculations become more sophisticated than just adding two numbers, it becomes difficult to keep track of the errors.
+In fact, these are the most of the problems — as soon as your calculations become more sophisticated than just adding two numbers, it becomes difficult to keep track of the errors.
 You can, of course, use some complex techniques, but it is a common practice to just take ``eps`` somewhere in range ``1e-6``..\ ``1e-10``.